La Vase Portages

 The river turns sharply from east/west to north/south starting at the north end of the trailhead.
 This section runs over sharp and shallow rocks just below an old mill site.
 Wading or lining with good footwear is appropriate.
 The rocks come and go as users work towards the backside of a golf course.
 Shortly after, paddlers will reach the deeper water, and a half an hour’s further paddling will bring visitors to Lake Nipissing.

-Annual Event:
+Annual Event

-La Vase Portages Heritage Canoe Day, July 17, 2010.
+Each year, the Friends of La Vase host a Heritage Canoe Day on the third Saturday in July.
 If you like bugs, mud and french fries then this is the canoe day for you!
-Revered by the Voyageurs as a morass of mosquitoes and waist deep mud, these days we leisurely paddle and portage the route with little more than a sun hat and a water bottle ( but don't forget to bring your canoe and paddles as well).
-For full details on this event, check out the Friends of La Vase website at
+Revered by the Voyageurs as a morass of mosquitoes and waist deep mud, these days the Friends of La Vase leisurely paddle and portage the route with little more than a sun hat and a water bottle (but don’t forget to bring your canoe and paddles as well).